 My name is Tim.
 I run ZeroW.org to help people learn how to tread more lightly on our earth and pursue Zero Waste -- saving our environment, oceans, climate, money, and lives.
-Zero Waste means stretching to eliminate all trash and doing our best to Reduce, Reuse, and Recycle.
+Zero Waste means stretching to eliminate trash and pollution and doing our best to Reduce, Reuse, and Recycle.
+My household of 2-4 adults and 3 dogs is down to about a quart of trash a month.
 Zero Waste is both a goal and a journey.
-There are many women who are Zero Waste advocates (see below), so I'm here to provide a good male role model as well ;-).
+Speaking of journeys, please see below for the transcontinental Save Our Seas bike ride I am undertaking from Feb to May of 2019.

 Bicycling is one of the most impactful ways to go Zero Waste and it's fun!
+And it can save you about $6000/year or more vs. owning a car.
 Also along the "Zero" theme, Vision Zero is an international effort to eliminate all traffic fatalities and severe injuries.
 This involves re-engineering transportation facilities and better educating everyone.
 On the facilities side I serve on the Sunnyvale Bicycle and Pedestrian Commission and Caltrans District 4 Bicycle Committee.
 On the education side I am a certified League Cycling Instructor who loves to teach people how to bicycle and do so safely.
 If you are in the San Francisco Bay Area, Bicycle Solutions, one of the companies I work with, has private and group lessons for those who want to learn to ride or ride better.
 I also work with the Silicon Valley Bicycle Coalition, Santa Clara County Public Health Department and others.

 2019 Save Our Seas Ride Across America

 Why am I visiting so many aquariums?
 The Monterey Bay Aquarium was instrumental in educating me about plastic in our oceans and the New England Aquarium in Boston was the first international-class aquarium I visited as a kid.
-Aquariums are great ways for people to get to know our oceans and waterways and how important they are for life on earth.
-For more about my ride please see Save Our Seas 2019.
-Thanks!
+Bill Patterson, a friend of mine from Harvard, rejuvenated the California Academy of Sciences.
+Oceans are difficult for people to explore and understand but aquariums bring oceans to people so they can learn about their wonders and how critical they are for life on earth.

 Why Zero Waste?